Seville Travel Guide: What to do in Seville Spain?

-The capital city of Andalusia is that is rich in Moorish history.
-This is evident everywhere from the vibrant painted tiles that decorate several buildings, to arches that are shaped like a lipped arch of palaces, and of course the famous Giralda tower which was at one time used as a minaret.
+The capital city of Andalusia is rich in Moorish history.
+This is evident everywhere from the vibrant painted tiles that decorate several buildings, to arches shaped like a lipped arch of palaces, and of course, the famous Giralda tower which was once used as a minaret.

-Three of the most popular things connected to Spain can be generally Sevillian: Flamenco, tapas and toros!
+Three of the most popular things connected to Spain can generally be Sevillian: Flamenco, tapas and toros!
 The best time to visit is in the spring when the fragrance of jasmine or orange blossoms float on the breeze.
-Then you will be able to experience either the romantic quiet in Semana Santa and the lively partying at The Feria de Abril.

 Plan your Summer in Spain